-Whether you’re looking for light up indoor or outdoor tennis courts, there’s a lot of questions to consider before you make your first purchase.
-Scroll below to find answers to our most common questions or call at (888) 423-3191 to speak with a lighting expert.
+Whether you’re looking to light up indoor or outdoor tennis courts, there’s a lot of information to consider.
+Scroll below to find answers to our most common questions.
+Or call at (888) 423-3191 to speak with a lighting expert.

-What Are the Advantages of LED for Tennis Court Lighting?
+What’s the Advantages of LED Tennis Court Lighting?

-LED lighting has several advantages over the metal halide and (sometimes) HPS lights when used for tennis courts:
+LED lighting has several advantages over the metal halide lights

 Instant ON – Instant OFF